-Jeffrey Wickersham is Assistant Professor of Medicine in the section of infectious diseases.
-He is the Principal Investigator on a 5-year grant from the National Institute on Drug Abuse (Grant# K01DA038529) examining combination biomedical and behavioral approaches to HIV prevention transgender women in Malaysia.
+Jeffrey Wickersham is assistant professor of medicine in the section of infectious diseases.
+He is the sole and hence principal investigator on a 5-year grant from the national institute on drug abuse examining combination biomedical and behavioral approaches to HIV prevention transgender women in Malaysia.

-Jeffrey Wickersham is an Associate Research Scientist in Infectious Diseases at Yale School of Medicine.
-Dr. Wickersham’s research focuses on secondary HIV prevention among persons with substance use disorders in criminal justice settings.
-Specifically, his work seeks to understand the effect of gender differences in substance use etiology, drug and sex risk taking behavior, and to develop interventions sensitive to gender-specific needs to improve HIV and substance dependence outcomes.
-Dr. Wickersham has published a number of original research articles in this area and has delivered several lectures on the topic.
-In addition to his research, he has provided extended mentorship and direction to Yale University students working on Summer Research Fellowships at sites in Southeast Asia and Eastern Europe
+Jeffrey Wickersham is an Associate Research Scientist in Infectious Diseases at Yale School of Medicine..
+Wickersham’s research focuses on secondary HIV prevention among persons with substance use disorders in criminal justice settings.
+He seeks to understand the effect of gender differences in substance use etiology, drug and sex risk taking behavior, and to develop interventions sensitive to gender-specific needs to improve HIV and substance dependence outcomes.

 Training in Drug Abuse & HIV Prevention for Female & Transgender Sex Workers